wp-plugins/si-contact-form/readme.txt

 == Installation ==

-1. Upload the `si-contact-form` folder to the `/wp-content/plugins/` directory, or download through the `Plugins` menu in WordPress
+1. Install automatically through the `Plugins`, `Add New` menu in WordPress, or upload the `si-contact-form` folder to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the `Plugins` menu in WordPress.
 Look for the Settings link to configure the Options.